Belgian Cycling Prodigy Remco Evenepoel Unleashed For Giro DItalia - UrduPoint

 Belgian Cycling Prodigy Remco Evenepoel Unleashed For Giro D'Italia

-There are three individual time trials on the 2020 Giro and Evenepoel, who turns 20 later this month, is European champion and world silver medallist in the discipline.
+There are three individual time trials on the 2020 Giro and Evenepoel, who turns 20 later this month, is European champion and world silver medallist in the discipline, making him a potential contender.

 "I'll just see how I do each day over the three weeks and have fun and hope the weather is good," Evenepoel said in a video release.